 - What kinds of activities do you do, that you enjoy and want to keep doing more of? - If you could do something different during the day or week, what would it be and why? - Do you enjoy being active every day of the week or do you prefer some days to just relax?

-Section F: Medical and Mental Health Information
+Section E: Medical and Mental Health Information (OPTIONAL)

-Reminder: A lot of this information may be obtained from the medical records and/or guardian to avoid asking the individual.
+- Much of this information may be obtained from the medical records and/or guardian - If completing this area, make sure all the sections are filled out completely and accurately